Common deviations related to data-handling, etc. in investigator-initiated trials

 The blinding of the individual trial participant’s treatment in a clinical trial is crucial to avoid bias.
 So, in cases of planned unblinding, or situations when it becomes necessary to unblind parts of the data during the trial, or if unintentional unblinding occurs, it is important to document the following:

-• the reason for the unblinding,
+- the reason for the unblinding

-• the time of unblinding,
+- the time of unblinding

-• who requested the unblinding (for planned unblinding),
+- who requested the unblinding (for planned unblinding)

-• who gained access to the unblinded data,
+- who gained access to the unblinded data

-• and in the case of unintentional unblinding: what consequences followed from the unblinding and any mitigating actions taken.
+- and in the case of unintentional unblinding: what consequences followed from the unblinding and any mitigating actions taken.

 The safety of trial participants and/or the reporting of SUSARs may make it necessary to unblind the treatment given to specific trial participants.
 In such situations, it is important to have an efficient and well-documented process describing who may request and perform unblinding and how the unblinding is going to take place.
 It is also vital that this process can be effected instantly at the investigator site to safeguard the safety of the trial participant.
-It should also be possible to effect unblinding of one trial participant without revealing the treatment of other trial participants in the clinical trial.
+Moreover, it should be possible to effect unblinding of one trial participant without revealing the treatment of other trial participants in the clinical trial.

 Randomisation